 When Sir Charles Scott Sherrington published “The Integrative Action of the Nervous System” in 1906, he revolutionised the way we think about the human body and movement.

 “Sherrington found that reflexes must be regarded as integrated activities of the total organism, not as the result of the activities of isolated “reflex arcs,” a notion that was currently accepted.
 The first major piece of evidence supporting “total integration” was his demonstration (1895–98) of the “reciprocal innervation” of muscles, also known as Sherrington’s law: when one set of muscles is stimulated, muscles opposing the action of the first are simultaneously inhibited.”
 (Britannica.com)

-Charles Sherrington published “The Integrative Action of the Nervous System” in 1906.
-The reflexes he discovered have been included in every modern textbook of neurology but the clinical consequences of those reflexes have been virtually ignored in modern medical practice and research.
+The reflexes he discovered are covered in every modern textbook of anatomy, physiology and neurology but the clinical consequences of those reflexes are virtually ignored in modern medical practice and research.

-We will see how the Afferent Input paradigm challenges the notion that the brain controls the body, how the brain is a processing centre that connects the mass of incoming signals in a way that creates the totality of output we recognise as function and how our every thought and action starts life as an incoming nerve signal.
+We will see how the Afferent Input paradigm challenges the notion that the brain controls the body, how the brain is a processing centre that connects the mass of incoming signals in a way that creates the totality of output we recognise as movement and function and how our every thought and action starts life as an incoming nerve signal.

 We will discover that our nervous system is controlled from the outside-in.